spham395/05-Python-Programming/04_functions/05_closures_iterators_generators.md

 StopIteration
 ```

-The one we will be using the most is the xrange\(\) function.
-Below is an iterator, implemented as a class that works like xrange.
+The one we will be using the most is the range\(\) function.
+Below is an iterator, implemented as a class that works like range.
 This is your first major look at classes... don't freak out!
 Let's break this down.

 ```python
 class yrange: